Apologizing For Nothing Is My Autistic Burnout Warning Sign

 "I'm sorry I don't talk to Grandad as often."

-Why I apologize anyway
+Why I Apologize Anyway

 I do it quickly, often without thinking.
 I know it'll calm her down, which will lead to less conflict = less masking = less exhaustion.